frohlfing/laravel-scaffold/README.md

 Download this package by running the following command:

-    composer require frohlfing/laravel-scaffold:1.0.*@dev
+    composer require frohlfing/laravel-scaffold:1.57.*@dev

-In order to edit the default stubs, the stubs must be published as well.
-The stubs will then be placed in `resources/stubs/vendor/scaffold`.
+Publish the stubs for editing.
+The stubs will be placed in `resources/stubs/vendor/scaffold`.

     php artisan vendor:publish --provider="FRohlfing\Scaffold\ScaffoldServiceProvider" --tag=stubs